 Once all the sugar is added, turn the speed on the beater up to high and whip for five minutes or until fluffy.

-Once the cupcakes are cooked, you can assemble them.
+Once the cupcakes are cooled, you can assemble them.

 As a garnish, just before serving, I drizzle some of the remaining caramel sauce over the top of the cupcakes.

 - Make sure that all of your ingredients are at room temperature before you start mixing them all together.
 It will ensure that they mix together evenly and not clump.

 - Don’t over-mix the cupcake batter.
 You will mix all of the air out of the batter making them stodgy and hard.

 - Don’t leave the cupcakes in the pan to cool.
 They will continue to cook which could lead to overbaked and dried out cupcakes.
 Remove them to a cooling rack.

 - You can make the cupcakes the day before and then just assemble them the day you need them to save time.